skullzarmy/DiceForge-Docs/README.md

 To get started with DiceForge, you will need to sign up for a FREE API key through RapidAPI.
 Once you have your API key, you can start making requests to the DiceForge endpoints.

 I have provided a comfortable FREE tier so everyone can access this API!
-Paid plans are only needed at production application levels (10k+ calls/mo).
+Paid plans are only needed if you want the advanced endpoints (notation and statrolls), or at production application levels (10k+ calls/mo).

 [![Connect on RapidAPI](https://storage.googleapis.com/rapidapi-documentation/connect-on-rapidapi-dark.png)](https://rapidapi.com/skullzarmy-YuORutOAw/api/diceforge/pricing)